-As Accounting Officer, R Vaughan, Acting Accounting Officer has responsibility for reviewing the effectiveness of the system of internal control.
-During the year in question the review has been informed by:
+The Accounting Officer has responsibility for reviewing the effectiveness of the system of internal control.
+During the period in question the review has been informed by:

-- · the work of the internal auditor: - · the work of the external auditor; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - · the work of the external auditor; - · the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit Committee Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Business Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on .1:.12:.22... and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on .
+2 . . . and signed on its behalf by: